-A West Virginia (WV) Lease Agreement is a binding document between a landlord and a tenant, written in accordance with West Virginia’s landlord-tenant laws.
-The landlord agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to the lease agreement’s terms and conditions.
+A West Virginia (WV) Lease Agreement is a binding document between a landlord and a tenant, written per the state’s landlord-tenant laws.

-1. What to Include in a West Virginia Residential Lease Agreement
+What to Include in a West Virginia Residential Rental/Lease Agreement

-Landlords in all states, including West Virginia, are required by Federal law to include essential details in their rental/lease agreements, specifically:
+Federal and state law requires landlords to include essential details in their rental agreements, specifically:

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord

 - Property Information: the address of the premises being rented